Nonprofit Gratitude Strategies

-Okay, 2020 is over.
-Your year-end fundraising blitz is over.
+Okay, your year-end fundraising blitz is over.
 Now what?
 Do not simply take the money and run — consider nonprofit gratitude.

 Think of January as “Thank You Month.”
 Shower the donors you love with love… show them the way that you feel… things are gonna get much better if you only…